workgroupengineering/Documentation/docs/animations/PageTransitions.md

 ### Example

-Below is a sample which will shrink and grow the view in vertically direction.
+Below is a sample which will shrink the old view and grow the new view in vertically direction.

 ```csharp
 public class CustomTransition : IPageTransition